The Scalpers Edge

 Conclusion

 Scalping is a trading style that offers the potential for significant profits but comes with its own set of challenges and risks.
-It requires a unique blend of discipline, quick decision-making, and an ability to read and react to market movements.
+It requires a unique blend of discipline, quick decision-making, and an ability to read and react to price moves on short timeframes like the 1 minute chart, while managing execution costs.